iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 Most of the connectivity studies used an existing BDM (82.6%), the rest either build a BDM to answer the study question (16.0%) or information about the BDM was missing from the methods (1.4%).
 This high model reuse suggests an increasing maturity in the model output and the ease of adoption for end-users.
 The three most popular BDMs used amongst the reviewed studies were Ichthyop (18.7%) [@Lett:2008fo], Connectivity Modelling System (12.0%) [@Paris:2013fs], & MGET (8.0%) [@Roberts:2010df].
 Twenty-one different BDMs were used amongst the studies, although we were unable to identify the exact particle tracking model used for 22.7% of the studies.
 The studies all used forecasting for their models, except for one hindcast solution (whereby the larvae are initially tracked from settlement sites to determine their natal sites) [@Wren:2016gu].

 The overwhelming motivation for using a BDM was to answer questions about dispersal and settlement (68.0%).
-Dispersal models without settlement (13.3%) and studies motivated by investigating marine park connectivity (12.0%) occurred in roughly equal frequencies.
+Dispersal models without settlement (13.3%) and studies motivated by investigating marine park connectivity (12.0%) occurred less frequently.
 Theoretical based studies (4.0%) and studies investigating how climate change effects connectivity (2.7%) were more sporadic motivations.
 A handful of studies used a purely theoretical approach to understanding the biology that influences connectivity, although within another applied context, e.g. using different species in a study that have varied behaviours or traits, studies indirectly accomplished this.

 The studies in this review used hydrodynamic models covering 20 different oceanographic regions across the world, of which two studies investigated connectivity patterns at a global scale.
 As observed in Miller's (2007) [-@Miller:2007iu] review, modelling effort concentrated on highly industrialised fishing regions, such as the North-East Atlantic and the Mediterranean Sea and most studies were of temperate regions (64.9%), though the number of studies in tropical oceanic regions increased from 4.0% to 32.4%.
 The early-life histories of tropical marine species are commonly researched, and thus increased focus on tropical connectivity patterns is not unexpected.